CTIM Assessment Report for Maturity Assessment

 4.1 Where are you now?

 Domain assessment: The CTIM model has a top layer called Domains, each represented on the figure below, corresponding to an individual rating (coloured) and progress towards the next stage (transparent).
-We note that the domain People is ahead of the curve, whereas Technology, and Generation are acting as barriers against further growth.
+We note that the domains Governance, People, and Technology are ahead of the curve, whereas Governance, People, and Technology are acting as barriers against further growth.
 Growth following our CTI maturity model thus requires a focus on the latter.

 Domain decomposition